NITG-Aficionados/ProjectX-2.O/README.md

 ------

 **ProjectX** is the program run by Aficionados (Programming Society, NIT Goa) which aims at making newbies (**Cadets**) of campus aware about `fun, opportunities, challenges and realities` of Computer Science and its Sub-Streams.
+We believe that every student here at NITG should have an opportunity to learn how to code and develop a passion for it.

 ### How to get involved?
-1. Cadets should apply for getting into teams based on Captains profile through this form.
+1. Cadets should apply for getting into teams based on Captains profile through this form. <br>
 :link:
 2. Specify your skill-set. `(Any MOOCs have taken before or any other relevant details)`
-3. Captains will choose cadets(`one or more from each junior year`) which they will take under their team.
+3. Captains will choose cadets(`from each junior year`) which they will take under their team.
 4. Done.

 > Just getting started with programming?
 You can also apply through the same link, we will provide you with a better platform to learn and practice efficiently

 ### Then What?
 1. Captain will guide, help and mentor his team members.
+2. The Challenges will be floated span several genres, including Competitive Programming, Development, Open Source, Machine Learning, and Deep Learning.
-2. After deciding upon a time, Each team will choose a CS/IT topic and design relevant challenges on it.
-3. After Knowing the topic other remaining teams will prepare for it, In which the captain will guide the team.
+3. Also, each team will choose a CS/IT topic and design relevant challenges on it.
+After knowing the topic other remaining teams will prepare for it, In which the captain will guide the team.
-4. Teams will compete in the challenges.
-5. LeaderBoard and archive will be maintained in this repo.
+6. LeaderBoard and archive will be maintained in this repo.

 ### Teams :triangular_flag_on_post: